 The student actively participates in the educational decision-making process.
 Students will:

-- Become knowledgeable of all the University's academic requirements, policies and procedures - Develop and maintain a plan for a course of study - Keep an accurate record of academic activities and documents - Value the role of the advisor by preparing for and keeping advising appointments - Initiate and maintain open and honest communication with the advisor - Access additional University resources to facilitate the decision making process
+- Become knowledgeable of all the University's academic requirements, policies and procedures. - Develop and maintain a plan for a course of study. - Keep an accurate record of academic activities and documents. - Value the role of the advisor by preparing for and keeping advising appointments. - Initiate and maintain open and honest communication with the advisor. - Access additional University resources to facilitate the decision-making process.

-The advisor listens to and guides the student through the educational decision making process.
+The advisor listens to and guides the student through the educational decision-making process.
 Advisors will:

-- Foster the student's sense of responsibility for his/her academic progress - Help the student obtain accurate information about educational and career options, academic requirements, policies and procedures - Help the student plan and monitor an educational program consistent with individual interests and abilities - Assist the student in maintaining an accurate record of course registrations - and completions

-- Be available on a scheduled basis for academic consultation and advice - Refer the student to appropriate University resources
+- Foster the student's sense of responsibility for his/her academic progress. - Help the student obtain accurate information about educational and career options, academic requirements, policies and procedures. - Help the student plan and monitor an educational program consistent with individual interests and abilities. - Assist the student in maintaining an accurate record of course registrations and completions. - Be available on a scheduled basis for academic consultation and advice. - Refer the student to appropriate University resources.

-Approval to withdraw from a course or to change registration in any way can be processed by Enrollment Services (Ben Central) or through BenUConnect.
+Approval to withdraw from a course or to change registration in any way can be processed through BenUConnect.
 Not attending class does not constitute a legitimate withdrawal.
-A student may withdraw from a course before completion of four-fifths of the course by filing the proper form with Enrollment Services (Ben Central) or by using BenUConnect.
+A student may withdraw from a course before completion of four-fifths of the course by using BenUConnect.
 For reasons of a compelling personal nature, a student may request a course withdrawal after the completion of four-fifths of the course.
-A written statement from the student, including supporting documentation, must be submitted to the Associate Registrar to justify this late course withdrawal.
+A written statement from the student, including supporting documentation, must be submitted to the Registrar to justify this late course withdrawal and will then be presented to the waiver advisory committee for a determination.
+Appeals should be submitted within a timely manner (one month) for a request for a late withdrawal.